 O

-- Owner Financing: A property purchase transaction where the property seller provides all or part of the financing.
+Owner Financing: A property purchase where the seller provides the loan.

 P